 As part of this BACT analysis, installations and operating experience of SCR systems at locations in Alaska were given special consideration.
 SCR units installed in Alaska have demonstrated a wider range of NOx reduction performance ranging from as low as 25% and up to 90%.
 Installations of SCR systems in the RACT/BACT/LAER Clearinghouse have shown that SCR can reduce NOx from turbines to as low as 2 ppmv; however, only while under very stringent operational control.
 Variability of NOx control efficiencies on SCR installations in Alaska are the result of its use on variable load applications, mechanical drive applications, as well as the difficulty in maintaining uniform ammonia injection rates due to varying ambient temperatures and load ranges.
 Alaska units specifically evaluated in this analysis are listed below.

 Teck Cominco Alaska, Inc. has installed SCR on the most recent engine addition at the Red Dog Mine located 90 miles north of Kotzebue, Alaska.
-This unit utilizes urea and required an open catalyst cell structure to improve the NOx conversion to ~90% reduction.
+This unit utilizes urea and requires an open catalyst cell structure to improve the NOx conversion to ~90% reduction.

 SCR is planned for the Healy Unit 2, which is located in Healy, Alaska, just south of Fairbanks at the edge of Denali National Park.
 However, the installation is not complete at the time of this analysis so there is no documentation regarding the operations.